Mark-MDO47/BluetoothAudioTransmitter_KCX_BT_EMITTER/README.md

 My V1.7 parts are expected to arrive in the middle of July 2023 so in the meantime I won't be able to experiment much with the KCX_BT_EMITTER_V1.7 branch; please bear with me.

 ## Description
-Note: These utilities were originally developed by me for the Rubber Band Gun (RBG) project https://github.com/Mark-MDO47/RubberBandGun

 Note: The V1.1 utilities were originally developed by me for the Rubber Band Gun (RBG) project https://github.com/Mark-MDO47/RubberBandGun
 There is a start on V1.7 utilities.
 The following have been updated to some extent:
 - ProgrammingArduino.ino - just enough changes to make it work with V1.7.
 It doesn't yet access all the V1.7 firmware capabilities and doesn't have the V1.1 firmware AT+SCAN command.